gitpan/HackaMol-X-Vina/README.md

 receptor for a collection of centers located at the hydroxy group of tyrosine residues; there are a multitude of binding site prediction software that can be used to provide a collection of centers.
 Loops over ligands, receptors, centers are straightforward to implement, but large screens on a computer cluster will require splitting the loops into chunks that can be spread across the queueing system.
-Examples will follow.
+See examples.

 This class does not include the AutoDock Vina program, which is [released under a very permissive Apache license](http://vina.scripps.edu/manual.html#license), with few